-New skills for the hybrid work environments
+New skills for understanding the hybrid work environment meaning

 Measure productivity in achievements